Sabrinascrib/sabrinascrib/README.md

 Ever since, I’ve been loving it.

-When I’m not doing anything coding related, I’m a high schooler who enjoys graphic designing and video editing.
+When I’m not doing anything coding related, I’m a high schooler who enjoys graphic designing, video editing and working out.
  </details>